Free From Fentanyl Pledge

 Source: dea.gov

-pills laced with fentanyl contain a potentially lethal dose.
+of pills laced with fentanyl in 2024 contained a potentially lethal dose.

 Source: dea.gov